-Upland, on-island and in-water construction activities will generate materials requiring management, removal, and disposal.
+Onshore, on-island, and in-water construction activities will generate materials requiring management, removal, and disposal.
 There are six primary types/sources of material requiring management for the Project:

-- Dredged material mechanically removed within the limits of the of the North and South Islands' expansions to improve foundation conditions, and to remove obstructions and increase water depth for safe marine construction operations. - Ground improvement materials, including JGR, displaced during stabilization of unsuitable subsurface material (on-island and in-water), and residuals created during construction of the break in/breakout plug and slurry wall installation. - Excavated material from the construction of the entry/exit portals and the tunnel approaches (both portal islands). - Excavated/bored material from the TBM (in-water and subsurface). - Concrete generated from the trestle bridge demolition and potentially from Willoughby Spit. - Excavated upland soils from roadway construction.
+- Dredged material mechanically removed within the limits of the of the North and South Islands' expansions to improve foundation conditions, and to remove obstructions, and increase water depth for safe marine construction operations. - Ground improvement materials, including JGR, displaced during stabilization of unsuitable subsurface material (on-island and in-water), and residuals created during construction of the break-in/break-out plug and slurry wall installation. - Excavated material from the construction of the entry/exit portals and the tunnel approaches (both portal islands). - Excavated/bored material from the TBM (in-water and subsurface). - Concrete generated from the trestle bridge demolition and potentially from Willoughby Spit. - Excavated onshore soils from roadway construction.